burlakorkmaz/ImageClassification_Keras-kNN-SVM-RandomForest-NaiveBayes-MLP/README.md

 # ImageClassification / Methods.py
 ## How to use the program:

 * After running the program, give the path of the dataset.
-Name of the dataset folder is Images by default.
 * The dataset must have 2 folder named Train and Test.

 $ tree --Images